Hypfer/Valetudo/README.md

 setting-up your newly-rooted vacuum.

-For more information, check out the [Valetudo Newcomer Guide Late 2021 Edition](https://valetudo.cloud/pages/general/newcomer_guide_late_2021.html) as well as the [getting started guide](https://valetudo.cloud/pages/general/getting-started.html) and also the docs in general at [https://valetudo.cloud](https://valetudo.cloud)
+For more information, check out the [getting started guide](https://valetudo.cloud/pages/general/getting-started.html) and also the docs in general at [https://valetudo.cloud](https://valetudo.cloud)

 There, you will also find a list of [supported robots](https://valetudo.cloud/pages/general/supported-robots.html).